md-adil/wp-dropship/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Welcome to Bigly, We introduce Bigly Dropship Plugin for Wordpress, which help to Ease E-Commerce Marketing through out world to Explore the possiblities of B2B and B2C.
-Bigly Dropshipping is fastest growing Service, this plugin insure the consumer satisfactory to fullest.
-We provide a simple platform to Export products from our website to multiple platforms, Wordpress and Woo-Commerce is one of major compatible platform for Bigly Dropship.
+Welcome to Bigly, We introduce BiglyDropship Plugin for Wordpress, which help to Ease E-Commerce Marketing through out world to Explore the possiblities of B2B and B2C.
+BiglyDropshipping is fastest growing Service, this plugin insure the consumer satisfactory to fullest.
+We provide a simple platform to Export products from our website to multiple platforms, Wordpress and Woo-Commerce is one of major compatible platform for BiglyDropship.

 == Description ==

 Prerequisites
-Things you need to Setup Bigly Dropship Plugin, A Wordpress platform, and a well known E-Commerce Plugin to Show case Your products - Woo Commerce. these are two things to basically u need to use our service.
+Things you need to Setup BiglyDropship Plugin, A Wordpress platform, and a well known E-Commerce Plugin to Show case Your products - Woo Commerce. these are two things to basically u need to use our service.

 Installing
 * Open your Wordpress Panel